Can an iPhone be hacked?

 - Social engineering.
 Hackers will try anything and everything to make you click on a link or email you shouldn’t.
 Be wary of anyone or any app trying to get you to quickly press or click suspicious links.
 Real iPhone security measures will never force a pop-up window to appear and beg you to quickly press a button before it’s too late.

-Signs your iPhone is hacked
+Signs your iPhone has been hacked

 What to do if your iPhone has been hacked